Article

-Major events, such as the Paris Games 2024 and Rugby World Tournament, present several unique challenges when it comes to safeguarding your people, regardless of if they are the ones organising or attending the events.
+Major events, such as the Paris Games 2024 and Rugby World Tournament, present several unique challenges when it comes to safeguarding your people, regardless of if they are the ones organizing or attending the events.
 Large crowds and the presence of visitors from all over the world can create a higher risk of safeguarding incidents from medical emergencies to security breaches.

 Additionally, the past few years have been turbulent for the live events industry – with travel restrictions and social distancing measures – which exacerbated concerns over public venue security and the need for proactive risk management.
-In response to this, we are beginning to see the emergence of legislations that require employers to meet their Duty to Protect to their employees at events by ensuring their safety, such as the approaching implementation of Martyn’s Law in the United Kingdom, the Live Events Safety Law implemented in California, US, and the need for a Notice of Intention to Organise an Event in Singapore.
+In response to this, we are beginning to see the emergence of legislations that require employers to meet their Duty to Protect to their employees at events by ensuring their safety, such as the approaching implementation of Martyn’s Law in the United Kingdom, the Live Events Safety Law implemented in California, US, and the need for a Notice of Intention to Organize an Event in Singapore.

-These legislations set out a legal requirement for organisations to ensure adequate provisions are in place to safeguard the safety of venues, staff, and guests to the fullest extent possible.
+These legislations set out a legal requirement for organizations to ensure adequate provisions are in place to safeguard the safety of venues, staff, and guests to the fullest extent possible.
 We will begin to see more countries adopting new laws as major events pose more challenges as the risk landscape evolves.

 Some common risks to consider include: